VideojogosLusofona/color-shape-links-ai-competition/README.md

 be downloaded with the following command (requires [Git] and [Git LFS]):

 `git clone --recurse-submodules https://github.com/VideojogosLusofona/color-shape-links-ai-competition.git`

+If you did a regular `clone` and are missing the submodule folders, these can be populated and/or updated with:

+`git submodule update --init --recursive`

 The [implementation guide][APIDocs] contains the required documentation for developing an AI for ColorShapeLinks.